alexa-js/alexa-app/README.md

 ## Request Handlers

 Your app can define a single handler for the `Launch` event and the `SessionEnded` event, and multiple intent handlers.

+For switching intents, redirecting from one handler to other and other routing tasks you can use [router](#router).

 ### LaunchRequest